 Under the Insolvency Fund Agreement, the Bureau is liable for the settlement of certain judgements that remained unsettled as a result of the insolvency of Anglo Starlite Insurance Company Limited ("Anglo Starlite") in 2009.
-The Bureau recognised a claims liability of HK\$30,000 (2011: HK\$30,000) for Anglo Starlite claims incurred but not reported to the Bureau.
+The Bureau did not have any claims liability in 2014 and 2013 for Anglo Starlite claims incurred but not reported to the Bureau.